markschl/seqtool/doc/find.md

 This is admittedly quite complicated, but adds a lot of flexibility.

-It is also possible to return all hits instead of a specific one by using `m:<variable>:all`.
+It is also possible to return all hits instead of a specific one by using `f:<variable>:all`.
 This will return a comma delimited list.
 The following command searches for all occurrences of a pattern and converts them to lowercase: